khulnasoft-lab/gopkg/docs/faq.md

 # Frequently Asked Questions (F.A.Q.)

-## Q: Why does Glide have the concept of sub-packages when Go doesn't?
+## Q: Why does Gopkg have the concept of sub-packages when Go doesn't?

 In Go every directory is a package.
 This works well when you have one repo containing all of your packages.
 When you have different packages in different VCS locations things become a bit more complicated.
 A project containing a collection of packages should be handled with the same information including the version.
 By grouping packages this way we are able to manage the related information.